Category Archives: The wandering economist

 • In 2021, tech companies that used to donate CPU power to legitimate projects have had to stop doing so, citing the constant abuse from crypto miners.
 It is worth quoting the words of Drew DeVault:

 Cryptocurrency has invented an entirely new category of internet abuse.
-CI services like mine are not alone in this struggle: JavaScript miners, botnets, and all kinds of other illicit cycles are being spent solving pointless math problems to make money for bad actors. […] Someone found a way of monetizing stolen CPU cycles directly, so everyone who offered free CPU cycles for legitimate use-cases is now unable to provide those services.
+CI services like mine are not alone in this struggle: JavaScript miners, botnets, and all kinds of other illicit cycles are being spent solving pointless math problems to make money for bad actors. \[…\] Someone found a way of monetizing stolen CPU cycles directly, so everyone who offered free CPU cycles for legitimate use-cases is now unable to provide those services.
 If not for cryptocurrency, these services would still be available. (source)

-In return for this list of societal bads, so far, all the blockchain has to offer is a plethora of speculative financial assets: a casino.
-Which is also a societal bad, if you, like top innovation economist Mariana Mazzucato, believe that the economy is overfinancialized, and policies should be put in place to roll financialization way back.
 The blockchain is, overall, a net societal bad: it consumes resources to deliver a casino.
 Humanity would be better off without it.
-The picture gets even grimmer when you consider the opportunity costs: blockchain startups have gobbled an estimated 22 billion USD in venture capital funding from 2016 to 2021, very likely matched by various forms of government support, and that money could have it been used in more benign ways.
+The picture gets even grimmer when you consider the opportunity costs: blockchain startups have gobbled an estimated 22 billion USD in venture capital funding from 2016 to 2021, very likely matched by various forms of government support, and that money could have been used in more benign ways.
 So, what’s going on here?
 Kranzberg’s First Law, yet again.

 The original group of developers that rallied around Satoshi’s Nakamoto White Paper had a libertarian ideology: they dreamed of a trustless society, where contact is reduced to a minimum and anonymised, and were obsessed with property rights.
 So, they built a technology that encodes those values, which in turn attracted more people than believe in those values.
 Code is law, they said.
 If someone can technically do something, that something is allowed, even moral, under some kind of tech version of social Darwinism.
 When the DAO was hacked in 2016, exploiting vulnerabilities in the Ethereum blockchain, the perpetrator bragged about it: if I stole your money, it’s your own fault, because code is law.
 I am just smarter than you, and I deserve to walk away with your money.

 Trustless societies do exist – the mob is one of them.
 But they are not a good place to live.
 Economists and social scientists think of trust as social capital, and seek ways to build it up, via accountability and transparency.
-Again, the blockchain could conceivably be used for something good, but in practice almost all of its uses contribute to making the world a better place, while making money for the top 0.1% of crypto holders.
-This is because the tech itself embodied evil values, and because the social coalition behind it upholds these values.
+Again, the blockchain could conceivably be used for something good, but in practice almost all of its uses contribute to making the world a worse place, while making money for the top 0.1% of crypto holders.
+This is because the tech itself embodies evil values, and because the social coalition behind it upholds these values.
 Don’t take it from me, take it from open source developer Drew DeVault:

 Cryptocurrency is one of the worst inventions of the 21st century.
 I am ashamed to share an industry with this exploitative grift.
 It has failed to be a useful currency, invented a new class of internet abuse, further enriched the rich, wasted staggering amounts of electricity, hastened climate change, ruined hundreds of otherwise promising projects, provided a climate for hundreds of scams to flourish, created shortages and price hikes for consumer hardware, and injected perverse incentives into technology everywhere. (source)